MicrosoftDocs/architecture-center/docs/guide/sap/sap-s4hana-content.md

 ### Backup

 You can back up SAP HANA data in many ways.
 After you migrate to Azure, continue to use any existing backup solutions that you already have.
 Azure provides two native approaches to backup.
-You can back up [SAP HANA on VMs, or use Azure Backup at the file level](/azure/virtual-machines/workloads/sap/sap-hana-backup-guide).
+You can back up [SAP HANA on VMs or use Azure Backup at the file level](/azure/virtual-machines/workloads/sap/sap-hana-backup-guide).
 Azure Backup is [BackInt certified](https://www.sap.com/dmc/exp/2013_09_adpd/enEN/#/solutions?id=s:e062231e-9fb7-4ea8-b7d2-e6fe448c592d) by SAP.
 For more information, see [Azure Backup FAQ](/azure/backup/backup-azure-backup-faq).

 > [!NOTE]
-> Currently only HANA single container deployments support Azure storage snapshots.
+> Currently only HANA single-container deployments support Azure storage snapshots.

 ### Identity management